donejs/donejs/docs/features.md

 ### Real Time Connected

-DoneJS is designed to make it easy to build applications that connects users in real-time.
+DoneJS is designed to add real-time behavior to applications using any backend technology stack.

 [Socket.io](https://socket.io) provides the basics to add real-time capabilities to any JavaScript application, but the challenge of integrating real-time updates into your code remains.